nutjob-laboratories/merk/README.md

 ```
 # Why does MERK exist?
 It's simple.
 I don't currently like any of the other IRC client.
 I've used many, _many_ other IRC clients for Windows and Linux, and they just didn't feel _right_.
 They weren't customizable enough, didn't have features that I wanted, or just plain looked ancient.
 I wanted an IRC client that looked and felt modern, and could be heavily customized.
 My previous IRC client was called [**Ərk**](https://github.com/nutjob-laboratories/erk), and although I liked developing it and working on it, I honestly didn't use it that much.
 I fell out of love with the "single window" interface that so many other IRC clients use, and decided to try something "new" (and by "new" I mean 30 years old).
 I remembered using [mIRC](https://www.mirc.com/) back when I was younger, and decided to try and write a new client that used the [multiple-document interface](https://en.wikipedia.org/wiki/Multiple-document_interface) style I remember fondly.
 And thus, MERK was born!

+# What does MERK mean?
+Well, if you were to pronounce IRC as a word and not an acronym, would probably be pronounced _/Ərk/_.
+Since the client allows a user to connect to multiple IRC servers at the same time, well, that might be what the "M" stands for.
+Either that, or "multiple-document interface".
+"MDIIRC" doesn't exactly roll off the tongue, so we combined the "M" with the word-pronunciation of IRC, and came up with "MERK".

 # Developing MERK

 Several tools are included in [the official **MERK** repository](https://github.com/nutjob-laboratories/merk) for developing **MERK**.
 The [`pyrcc5` utility](https://manpages.ubuntu.com/manpages/xenial/man1/pyrcc5.1.html) is required, and should be installed automatically when you install PyQt.
 These are only needed if you're developing **MERK**, and can be ignored if you're only using the **MERK** IRC client.